Leonidas Kampantais: Arminia Bielefeld

 Kampantais began his Bundesliga career with Arminia Bielefeld in 2007.
 On 30 June 2009, Bielefeld did not renew Kampantais's contract and so he was released.

 Return to Greece

-Kampantais began his Beta Ethniki career in Olympiakos Volou in summer 2009.
+Kampantais began his Beta Ethniki career in Olympiacos Volos in summer 2009.
 After a year, he moved to Super League Greece, to play for OFI, and in June 2012 he signed a two-year contract with Panionios.
 On 10 September 2015, after a year as a free agent, he signed a year contract with Football League club Kerkyra for an undisclosed fee.